-4. Jennifer in Jennifer’s Body
+6. Jennifer in Jennifer’s Body

 Megan Fox stars in this 2009 horror romp as a cheerleader who becomes possessed by a demon.
 The movie satirizes the typical hyper-sexuality of the horror genre, so most of it is just Megan Fox sexily feasting on her male classmates.
 For the highbrow viewer, the film starts an interesting discussion about the portrayal of women in horror movies.
 For the lowbrow viewer, well … it’s pretty self-explanatory.

-5. Samara in The Ring
+7. Samara in The Ring

 Like Naomi Watts’ character Rachel, we were fooled too: We thought Samara was a victim of the Ring, not the vengeful mastermind behind it!
 This young villain crawled her way into our nightmares in 2002’s remake of the disturbing Japanese horror film of the same name.
 Just when we thought the worst was over, she came back for more in 2005 in the sequel.
-And, in great news for Samara fans, she returns to the big screen in October 2016 in Rings.

-6. Annie Wilkes in Misery
+8. Annie Wilkes in Misery

-7. Kayako in The Grudge
+10. Kayako in The Grudge

 Hell hath no fury like a woman scorned … and Kayako was seriously scorned.
 Not only did her husband murder her in a jealous rage, he also killed their son and the family cat.
-Though the whole family comes back as vengeful ghosts, intent on destroying the lives of the new family who moves into their home, it’s the ferocious Kayako who stands out as the most terrifying among them.
+Though the whole family comes back as vengeful ghosts intent on destroying the lives of the new family who moves into their home, it’s the ferocious Kayako who stands out as the most terrifying among them.

-8. Regan in The Exorcist
+11. Regan in The Exorcist

-Though it certainly isn’t Regan’s fault that she’s possessed, she sure does manage to inflict a whole heck of a lot of damage.
+Though it certainly isn’t Regan’s fault that she’s possessed, she sure does manage to inflict a whole lot of damage.
 Whether she’s cursing at priests, throwing her mother across the room, or murdering a family friend, Regan is the single most notorious victim of demonic possession in film history.
 Though in the end she’s finally freed from her demonic prison, we might think twice about inviting her over for a slumber party.
 Jeez.

-9. Lola in The Loved Ones
+13. Lola in The Loved Ones

 Robin McLeavy, who plays Lola in this epic 2009 torture porn movie, shows that female villains can be just as sadistic as male villains.
 With the help of her demented dad, Lola wields a power drill like she got an A+ in shop class, which is rather unfortunate for the object of her affection, Brent.
 This overlooked horror gem from 2012 had us all rethinking those creepy classmates of ours who just wanted a date to the prom.

-10. Mrs. White in Carrie
+16. Mrs. White in Carrie

-Related: 10 Scariest Stephen King Movies
+Related: The 6 Scariest Stephen King Books